adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 ```

-Now we are fairly confident that we have all our request parameters.
+---

-#### "OK, cool.
+You might be asking: "OK, cool.
 But why?
-What does that do for us?"
+What does all this do for us?"

+First and foremost, it lets us look in a single place and asee

 Lots of pages check for missing values and might even set them in the same line.
 Remember the output from our first time we logged to the console?

 ```json